cuba-platform/sample-login-restrictions/README.md

 3. To replace the original worker implementation with our `MyLoginWorkerBean` we register our class in `spring.xml` of the `core` module by adding: `<bean id="cuba_LoginWorker" class="com.company.loginworkersample.security.MyLoginWorkerBean"/>`.
 Now the overridden methods of the `MyLoginWorkerBean` class will be used when user logs in.

-4. The license restrictions are stored as [application properties](https://doc.cuba-platform.com/manual-6.0/app_properties.html) in the `core` module.
-See the `license.concurrentSessionsLimit` and `license.expirationDate` properties in the `app.properties` file.

-5. To access the license properties we use standard [configuration interfaces](https://doc.cuba-platform.com/manual-6.0/config_interfaces.html) provided by the CUBA Platform.
+4. To access the license properties we use standard [configuration interfaces](https://doc.cuba-platform.com/manual-6.0/config_interfaces.html) mechanism provided by the CUBA Platform.
 See the `LicenseConfig` interface.
+It contains the default values of the license parameters.

+5. The default license parameters are overridden in the `app.properties` file of the `core` module.
+See the `license.concurrentSessionsLimit` property.

 Based on CUBA Platform 6.0.9